Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 #### Step 12: Test the result

 Click [Single Trigger] to execute a single algorithm detection.
-Observe the results, including cargo recognition, grasping pose, and dimension output, to determine whether the detection performance is reasonable and meets the on-site depalletizing requirements.
+Observe the results, including bag/box recognition, grasping pose, and dimension output, to determine whether the detection performance is reasonable and meets the on-site depalletizing requirements.
 You can also see the results at \[Result log] tab.

 #### Step 13: Communication Verification